Are Energy Drinks Allowed on a Carnivore Diet?

 You like the taste

-If this is true, then I have no problem with them having the occasional energy drink if it means they stick to the carnivore diet.
+If this is true, I have no problem with them having the occasional energy drink if it means they stick to the carnivore diet.

 The benefits of sticking to the carnivore diet will far outweigh the negatives of having an occasional energy drink.